department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 You will present your work to the Design System Council at an upcoming meeting.
 - Submit request to join an upcoming Design System Council meeting in #vsp-design-system
 - During the meeting, the Design System Council Working Group will evaluate the request and make a decision.
-If your component request is approved, the Design System Team will add your component to the Experimental section on design.va.gov and label it "to do."
+If your component request is approved, add your component to the Experimental section on design.va.gov and label it "to do."

+What to add to the experimental section:
+    - Name of component or pattern
+    - Purpose - Why you needed to create a new component or pattern
+    - Description of component or pattern
+    - Code location, if available
+    - Artifact (mockups, wireframes, or prototypes)
+    - Existing components used (if creating a new pattern)
+    - Guidance (if available)

+How to add it to the experimental design section:
+    - Add a markdown file [here](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/tree/master/src/_experimental-design)

 ### 4. Validate your design
 You or your team need to do research and usability testing to validate your component.